FengboMa/docs.spectraguru/docs/Analytics_Page/Fast_Fourier_Transform.md

 # Fast Fourier Transform (FFT)
 {: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+## Introduction

+Fast Fourier Transform (FFT) converts a selected spectrum from the Raman shift domain into the frequency domain so periodic or high-frequency structure can be inspected.

 ## How to use

 1. Upload data and finish preprocessing if needed.